-Average Weather in Boulder Colorado, United States
+Climate and Average Weather Year Round in Boulder Colorado, United States

-In Boulder, the summers are warm; the winters are very cold, dry, and windy; and it is partly cloudy year round.
+In Boulder, the summers are warm; the winters are very cold, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 22°F to 87°F and is rarely below 6°F or above 95°F.

 Based on the tourism score, the best time of year to visit Boulder for warm-weather activities is from mid June to early September.